paddymul/buckaroo/README.md

 # Buckaroo - The Data Table for Jupyter

 Buckaroo is a modern data table for Jupyter that expedites the most common exploratory data analysis tasks.
 The most basic data analysis task - looking at the raw data, is cumbersome with the existing pandas tooling.
 Buckaroo starts with a modern performant data table that displays up to 10k rows, is sortable, has value formatting, and scrolls.
 On top of the core table experience extra features like summary stats, histograms, smart sampling, auto-cleaning, and a low code UI are added.
-All of the functionality has sensible defaults that can be overriden to customize the experience for your workflow.
+All of the functionality has sensible defaults that can be overridden to customize the experience for your workflow.

 ## Try it today